FedeMDO/nestjs-advanced-example/README.md

 I have included swagger OpenAPI's documentation that you will find accessing to ```localhost:8080/api``` on your Browser.
 You can easily import a collection of request to your preferred HTTP client tool like Postman or Insomnia by accessing to ```localhost:8080/api-json``` that gives you a raw json representing the collection itself.

 ## Comments
 Why NestJS?
 It's an awesome Typescript framework inspired on Angular.
-It has lot of built-ins and wrappers of mongoose, passport, jwt as well as
+It has lot of helpful built-ins and wrappers of mongoose, passport, jwt as well that could simplify the implementation of the features (annotations @ support) and keeping good practices.

-I assume an user can be both a landlord (apartment's owner) and a tenant at the same time (that's why user can mark apartments as favorites).
+I assume an user can be both a landlord (apartment's owner) and a tenant at the same time
-(I asked something related to this by email but it was already out of working hours)

 A "test" database is created by default in mongodb